Washington Homeschool Groups

 Serving the greater East King County

-A non-profit Christian homeschool group which provides support via monthly parent meetings, guest speakers, amazing fuel trips, SAT testing, newsletters, world cultural fair, HSLDA discount, and more.
-Meetings are held on the second Monday of the month from September-June.
+We are a non-profit Christian homeschool group which provides support via monthly parent meetings, guest speakers, amazing fuel trips, SAT testing, newsletters, a world cultural fair, HSLDA discount, and more.
+Meetings are held on the second Tuesday of the month from September-June.
 There is a nominal yearly membership fee.

 Seattle Homeschool Group Edit Remove More